 What is Socially Conscious Sheltering?

-Socially Conscious Sheltering is a compassionate, transparent and thoughtful model for animal welfare organizations, whether that organization is a non-profit rescue group, humane organization, private rescue or a municipal shelter.
+Socially Conscious Sheltering is a compassionate, transparent, and thoughtful model for animal welfare organizations, whether that organization is a non-profit rescue group, humane organization, private rescue, or municipal shelter.
 There are eight tenets of Socially Conscious Sheltering:

 1. Place every healthy and safe animal.

 Every single one.
 Healthy is defined as either having no signs of clinical disease or evidence of disease that a veterinarian determines has a good or excellent prognosis for a comfortable life.
 Safe means that the animal has not exhibited behavior that is likely to result in severe injury or death to another animal or person.